IrregularBlog/background_changer_ubuntu/README.md

 in your terminal.

 ### Crontab
-This script will currently not be executable in cron due to the limited environment variable, the command gsettings does not work.
+This script will currently not be executable in cron due to the limited environment variables, the command gsettings does not work.